Steven Mitchell (American football)

-Steven Mitchell Jr. (born May 2, 1994) is an American football wide receiver.
-He played college football at USC and signed with the Los Angeles Rams as an undrafted free agent in 2018.
-He played for the Houston Texans from 2018 to 2020.
+Steven Mitchell Jr. (born May 2, 1994) is an American former professional football player who was a wide receiver for the Houston Texans of the National Football League (NFL) from 2018 to 2020.
+He played college football for the USC Trojans and signed with the Los Angeles Rams as an undrafted free agent in 2018.

-Early years
+Early life

 Mitchell grew up in Pasadena, California, and attended Bishop Alemany High School.

 College career

-Mitchell attended and played college football at the University of Southern California.
+Mitchell attended the University of Southern California, where he played college football for the Trojans.
 His career at USC was marred by two knee injuries, but he was named Honorable Mention All-Pac-12 as a junior.